-Name of the Designated Academy Governor for CLA / PLA: Andrew Dodge
+Name of the Designated Academy Governor for LAC / PLAC: Victoria Eadie

-At Bolder Academy we will ensure that children looked after (CLA) and children previously looked after (PLA) have access to excellent educational provision and are prioritised for additional support through Academy-based interventions to achieve as well as possible, in accordance with the DfE.
+At Bolder Academy we will ensure that looked after children (LAC) and previously looked after children (PLAC) have access to excellent educational provision and are prioritised for additional support through Academy-based interventions to achieve as well as possible, in accordance with the DfE.

-We recognise that our Academy plays a vital role in providing a stable base for CLA/PLA and in promoting their academic, social and emotional development.
-We promote Academy-wide staff training in specific needs, so that all adults at this Academy are sensitive to the barriers to learning that CLA experience.
+We recognise that our Academy plays a vital role in providing a stable base for LAC/PLAC and in promoting their academic, social and emotional development.
+We promote Academy-wide staff training in specific needs, so that all adults at this Academy are sensitive to the barriers to learning that LAC experience.
 The aim is to enable staff to feel that they are able to support the children discretely and confidentially, as needs arise.
 We understand the need to work in a 'relationship-based' way so that children looked after and previously looked after feel valued and a part of our Academy community.

-Our aim is to champion the needs of CLA to ensure they make rapid educational and social progress during their period in care on the roll of Bolder Academy.
+Our aim is to champion the needs of LAC to ensure they make rapid educational and social progress during their period in care on the roll of Bolder Academy.

-Our Aims for CLA/PLA:
+Our Aims for LAC/PLAC:

-- To provide a safe and secure environment where educational progress and stability is always central to the planning and all adults understand the specific needs of CLA and PLA. - To narrow the gap between the attainment of CLA and PLA and their peers, ensuring accelerated and rapid progress. - That they benefit from Academy-based interventions, even if they do not meet the criteria for that intervention and to use the allocated Pupil Premium Plus (PP+) to ensure effective impact. - For all CLA to have at least termly Personal Education Planning (ePEP) meetings each academic year and for the joint planning and quality first teaching to have measurable impact on each child's learning on a daily basis. - For all adults to provide sensitive, child-led support, adopting a relationship based approach and with at least one key adult with whom the child or young person has a trusted relationship and who will act as an advocate for them and take a special interest in their progress in all Academy activities. - That Academy systems facilitate discrete support that includes a strong relationship between Academy's staff, carers and children looked after on roll. - CLA will be advantaged within Academy policies and procedures, with their needs explicitly considered and provided for.
+- To provide a safe and secure environment where educational progress and stability is always central to the planning and all adults understand the specific needs of LAC and PLAC. - To narrow the gap between the attainment of LAC and PLAC and their peers, ensuring accelerated and rapid progress. - That they benefit from Academy-based interventions, even if they do not meet the criteria for that intervention and to use any funding through the Local Authority PEP to ensure effective impact. - For all LAC to have at least termly Personal Education planning (ePEP) meetings each academic year and for the joint planning and quality first teaching to have measurable impact on each child's learning on a daily basis. - For all staff to have had trauma informed training to understand and support LAC and PLAC students - For all adults to provide sensitive, child-led support, adopting a relationship based approach and with at least one key adult with whom the child or young person has a trusted relationship and who will act as an

-- Our Behaviour Policy maintains clear boundaries and expectations about behaviour but we understand that not all behaviour is a matter of choice.
+- advocate for them and take a special interest in their progress in all Academy activities. - That Academy systems facilitate discrete support that includes a strong relationship between Academy's staff, carers and children looked after on roll. - LAC will be advantaged within Academy policies and procedures, with their needs explicitly considered and provided for. - Our Behaviour Policy maintains clear boundaries and expectations about behaviour but we understand that not all behaviour is a matter of choice.
 We will not enforce sanctions that shame and ostracise children looked after from their peers, Academy, community or family.
-In this Academy we seek to create an inclusive and positive Academy ethos for every student. - Links to other relevant Academy policies that reference CLA and PLA may be found on the Academy website. - CLA and PLA and their families will feel part of the Academy community; they will be actively welcomed, involved and engaged into this Academy community.
+In this Academy we seek to create an inclusive and positive Academy ethos for every student. - Links to other relevant Academy policies that reference LAC and PLAC may be found on the Academy website. - LAC and PLAC and their families will feel part of the Academy community; they will be actively welcomed, involved and engaged into this Academy community.